CharlesDias/BLE-Watch/README.md

 * OLED monochrome displays SSD1306 128x64 pixels.
 * and the DS3231 real-time clock (RTC).

-Both, display and RTC, communicates with the nRF52840 MCU via I2C bus.
+Both display and RTC communicates with the nRF52840 MCU via I2C bus.

 Some topics covered: